Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 View current permitted hauler list valid through June 30.

-Household Hazardous Waste includes paints, stains, varnishes, solvents, pesticides, antifreeze, transmission fluids, oil filters, cleaning supplies, drain openers, nail polish remover, batteries, pool chemicals, smoke detectors, medications, and other materials or products containing volatile chemicals that can catch fire, react or explode, or that are corrosive or toxic.
+Household Hazardous Waste (HHW) includes paints, stains, varnishes, solvents, pesticides, antifreeze, transmission fluids, oil filters, cleaning supplies, drain openers, nail polish remover, batteries, pool chemicals, smoke detectors, medications, and other materials or products containing volatile chemicals that can catch fire, react or explode, or that are corrosive or toxic.

-Electronic waste includes computers, monitors, televisions, cell phones, printers, fax machines and keyboards.
+Electronic waste (E-waste) includes computers, monitors, televisions, cell phones, printers, fax machines and keyboards.
 Certain components of some electronic products contain materials that render them hazardous, depending on their condition and density.

 Malibu hosts HHW/E-Waste roundups on a bimonthly basis at City Hall.
 Free collection events hosted by Calabasas and Agoura Hills are also open to residents.